 Read our2020 Neighborhood Greenways Status Report.
 This report includes project summaries for neighborhood greenways that began or completed construction in 2019 and 2020, projects breaking ground in 2020 and 2021, and recommendations for improving the network.

 View the 2015 Neighborhood Greenway Assessment Report that authorized operational guidelines for traffic volumes and speeds and crossing opportunities on the neighborhood greenway network.

 Neighborhood greenways help PBOT meet its strategic plan in key areas by:

 - Building safer streets where people drive slower

 - Providing transportation options for everyone, giving more people opportunities to walk, bike, and roll for neighborhood trips

-In 2019, the Portland Bureau of Transportation (PBOT) substantially expanded and improved the neighborhood greenway network with new corridors and safety upgrades to existing facilities.
+In the last few years, the Portland Bureau of Transportation (PBOT) substantially expanded and improved the neighborhood greenway network with new corridors and safety upgrades to existing facilities.